wenyuema-cs/BowlingGame/readme.md

 # Bowling Game Simulator

-This project simulates a ten-pin bowling game according to traditional scoring rules.
+This project simulates a [ten-pin bowling](http://www.balmoralsoftware.com/bowling/bowling.htm) game according to traditional scoring rules.
 It's written in C# and demonstrates object-oriented programming principles, exception handling, and unit testing with NUnit.

 ## Features

 - Simulate rolling in a ten-pin bowling game.
-- Automatic calculation of scores including strikes, spares, and open frames.
+- Calculation of scores including strikes, spares, and open frames.
 - Special handling for the 10th frame according to official bowling rules.
 - Console output for each roll's result (strike, spare, open frame) and current score.
 - Support for perfect games and gutter games with special end messages.